QUICK GUIDE TO DIAMONDS

 What does that mean?
 These ratios and angles determine how light entering the surface (or 'face-up' aspect) of the diamond behaves.

 The first image above shows a well proprtioned table and depth with corresponding optimal crown and pavilion angles.
 When light enters the top of the diamond it hits the pavilion at the ideal angle to reflect across the diamond and back up again creating a visual sparkle.

-However, a diamond with either proportionately excessive or shallow depth allows the light to bounce out of the diamond below the surface such that it cannot be seen.
+However, a diamond with either proportionately excessive or shallow depth (as shown in the second and third images above) allows the light to bounce out of the diamond below the surface such that it cannot be seen.

 BUT I THOUGHT IT WAS ALL ABOUT COLOUR AND CLARITY?

 Colour and clarity are important - it's just that they not the only things that matter.
 As a rule of thumb the higher the colour and clarity grade the higher the price of the diamond.

 The colour of a diamond in simplified terms refers to it's "whiteness" with "D" being at the top of the table.
 While a "D" colour- graded diamond is highly desirable it is not until the colour grade reaches "I" that the naked eye will notice a material change in the colour quality.
 This is why we tend to steer our customers towards diamonds graded E, F or G.